LloydAlbin/postgres/README.md

 # For the first time
 ~/postgres-docker/build_postgres.sh -v -v -v -V --add all -pgv pg11 --org=lloydalbin ---pg_name=postgres
 ~/postgres-docker/build_postgres.sh -v -v -v -V --add all -pgv pg12 --org=lloydalbin ---pg_name=postgres
-# Using the optional arguments
-~/postgres-docker/build_postgres.sh --add all --org=lloydalbin ---pg_name=postgres

 # For the second time, otherwise the postgres Dockerfile will get double patched.
-~/postgres-docker/build_postgres.sh --clean postgres --override_exit --add all -pgv pg11 --org=lloydalbin --pg_name=postgres
+~/postgres-docker/build_postgres.sh --clean postgres --override_exit --add all -pgv pg12 --org=lloydalbin --pg_name=postgres

 # For pushing the builds to the docker registry
-docker login -U lloydalbin -p my_password ~/postgres-docker/build_postgres.sh -pgv pg11 --org=lloydalbin --pg_name=postgres --push_only
+docker login -U lloydalbin -p my_password ~/postgres-docker/build_postgres.sh -pgv pg12 --org=lloydalbin --pg_name=postgres --push_only
 # You may also build and push at the same time.
-~/postgres-docker/build_postgres.sh -v -v -v -V --add all -pgv pg11 --org=lloydalbin ---pg_name=postgres --push
+~/postgres-docker/build_postgres.sh -v -v -v -V --add all -pgv pg12 --org=lloydalbin ---pg_name=postgres --push
 ```

 ### PostgreSQL Versions

-The build_timescaledb.sh script has been updated to use PostgreSQL 12, but still works for PostgreSQL 11.
-The older versions can use PostgresSQl 10, just use the -pgv flag to be pg10.
+The build_postgres.sh script has been updated to use PostgreSQL 12 by default, but still works for PostgreSQL 10, 11 and 13.
+To build a specific version, just use the -pgv flag to pg10, pg11, or pg13.

 ## Clean / Delete Repositories